World of Warcraft Macros – How to Make Them

-One of the most useful macros for pretty much every player are the mouseover macros.
-They allow you to cast spells to a target by holding the mouse cursor over it’s body, healthbar or raid frame.
+One of the most useful macros for pretty much every player is the mouseover macros.
+They allow you to cast spells to a target by holding the mouse cursor over its body, healthcare, or raid frame.

 The most important advantage of it is that you are not losing extra seconds to click the target which is detrimental in PvP and raiding.